hunyadi/md2conf/README.md

 *md2conf* offers two options to publish the diagram:

 1. Pre-render into an image (command-line option `--render-mermaid`).
 The source file or code block is interpreted by and converted into a PNG or SVG image with the Mermaid diagram utility [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
 The generated image is then uploaded to Confluence as an attachment to the page.
-This is the approach we use and support.
 2. Display on demand (command-line option `--no-render-mermaid`).
 The code block is transformed into a [diagram macro](https://stratus-addons.atlassian.net/wiki/spaces/MDFC/overview), which is processed by Confluence.
 You need a separate [marketplace app](https://marketplace.atlassian.com/apps/1226567/mermaid-diagrams-for-confluence) to turn macro definitions into images when a Confluence page is visited.

 If you are running into issues with the pre-rendering approach (e.g. misaligned labels in the generated image), verify if `mermaid-cli` can process the Mermaid source: